fwextensions/figma-await-ipc/README.md

 * `name`: The name of the receiver.
 * `receiverFn`: The function that will receive calls to the `name` parameter.

-The return value from `receiverFn` will be sent back to the caller.
+When a call is received, the return value from `receiverFn` will be sent back to the caller.
 If it returns a promise, then no response will be sent to the caller until the promise resolves.

+Calls to a name that has no receiver will be queued until one is registered, at which point they will be delivered to that new `receiverFn` in order.

 Only a single function can respond to any given name, so subsequent calls to `receive()` will replace the previously registered function.